-Thus, similarly as in Kant’s account, one’s hope stands in a proportional relationship with an ethical demand.
+Thus, similarly to Kant’s account, one’s hope stands in a proportional relationship to an ethical demand.
 However, Kierkegaard does not see hope limited by our meeting an ethical demand.

 Rather, Kierkegaard sees the proportional relation as determining whether we are in fact hoping, and the actual degree of our expectancy.
 Our hope for ourselves is only realizable in and through our hope for another.
 (Bernier 2015: 315)